chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 ## Install XL Deploy using the installer

-You can use the installer to install XL Deploy on Microsoft Windows.
-The installer includes an optional demo environment that you can use to get started with XL Deploy.
+You can use the installer to install XL Deploy on Microsoft Windows or Mac OS X. The installer includes an optional demo environment that you can use to get started with XL Deploy.

 To install XL Deploy: